IAMXID/did-method-iamx/README.md

 A IAMX DID Document **MAY** include a `publicKey` property to specify a set of public keys linked to that IAMX DID.

-Public and private key pairs can be used for the identity management, authorization, and verification of IAMX DIDs.
-A IAMX DID can be linked to multiple public and private key pairs and one pair of public and private keys can also be used to manage multiple IAMX DIDs.
+Public and private key pairs can be used for the identity management, authorization, and verification of IAMX DID's.
+A IAMX DID can be linked to multiple public and private key pairs, and one pair of public and private keys can also be used to manage multiple IAMX DID's.

 Every public key object linked to the `publicKey` property **MUST** include the fields `id`, `type`, `controller` and specific public key properties, and **MAY** include other additional properties.